carboneater/confoo-2024-feature-flags/slides.md

 ::bottom::

-Pitfall: There's a special kind of emergent failure modes in your changes using rolling release
+Pitfall: There's a special kind of emergent failure modes in your changes when using rolling release

 ---
 layout: two-cols-header
 level: 2
 ---

-# Example: Transient Rollover Failure Window
+# Example Transient Rollover Failure Window

 ::left::